aces/Loris/modules/dataquery/help/dataquery.md

 Filters can be combined using "And" and "Or" logic - “And” requires that all filter conditions are true before the data record is selected.
 "Or" requires that only one filter condition must be true.

-**Note:** by default the filters are set to “And” logic -- click "Or" to switch the operator, which will apply to the whole group of filters.
+**Note:** by default the filters are set to “And” logic.
+Click "Or" to switch the operator, which will apply to the whole group of filters.

 To create nested filters with multiple And/Or filter conditions, click **Add Group**.